neelab2/HelicopterMod_client/README.md

 6. Uncheck Binarize
 7. Pack it.
 8. You should get HelicopterModScripts.pbo
-9. Place it pbo in any of your mods with a link to the source https://github.com/moddayz
+9. Place the required text in the description of the mod